smr547/meeting_minutes/README.md

 # meeting_mintes
-Create meeting agendas and minutes based on GitHub Issues
+Create meeting agendas and minutes based on ``issues`` in a GitHub repository

 ## Background
 We (4 collaborators) run regular zoom meetings to discuss issues and plan activities related to our current project.
 We want to generate minutes